If you’re a penny stock trader like I am, you’re always looking to see if a stock is a pump before you trade it.

 Don’t rely on what you’re hearing, look for your own information.
 According to Penny Stock Expert, only a handful of stock traders stay true to themselves when it comes to researching before trading.

-It’s almost impossible to be successful trading penny stocks if research are not being done.
+It’s almost impossible to be successful trading penny stocks if research is not being done.

 - 3- Reverse takeover